Delsin-Yu/GDPanelFramework/README.md

 - Closing a panel that's not the last opened panel.
 - Providing an invalid `CompositeInputActionState` enum.
 - Authorising a `panel container popping` with a `node` which is pushed by a different `node`.
-- Reuse the `await` keyword on an AsyncAwaitable that has already awaited, or access any of its parameters.
+- Reuse the `await` keyword on a `PanelAwaitable` that has already awaited, or access its awaiter after completion.
-- Calling `GetResult()` on an `AsyncAwaitable` that has not been completed yet.
+- Calling `GetResult()` on a `PanelAwaitable` that has not been completed yet.